top of page

 Support

 There is a wide range of plant heights, but almost all dahlias benefit from some type of support.
-Some of our favourite options are staking, coralling, and tomato cages work great too!
-It's easiest to install your support when the plants are still small
+Some of our favourite dahlias can get up to 6 feet tall!
+We support all of our dahlias to protect them from bending during heavy rains or when flowers become abundant.
+Some easy support options are staking or corralling, but tomato cages work great too!
+Hot tip...
+It's easiest to install your support when the plants are still small.

 Harvesting